gearr4th/rork-dripmaxx-ai-fashion-assistantplublic/SUPABASE_SETUP.md

    - ✅ **Enable email confirmations**
    - ✅ **Enable email signup**
 4. Click **Save**
+5. Configure SMTP settings (see below) OR accept rate limits on free tier

+⚠️ **Note**: Supabase free tier has email sending rate limits.
+If you hit the limit, the app will still create accounts but show a message about email being unavailable.

 ### Configure Email Templates (Optional but Recommended)